syntasso/kratix-docs/docs/main/08-troubleshooting.md

 There are many reasons why a document might not appear in a destination.
 A document goes from the workflow to the destination in a few steps:

-1. The workflow creates a document by placing it in `/kratix/output`
+1. The workflow schedules a document by placing it in `/kratix/output`
-1. Kratix schedules this document to a destination, taking into account any scheduling selectors specified in `/kratix/metadata/destinaion-selectors.yaml`.
+1. Kratix schedules this document to a destination, taking into account any scheduling selectors specified in `/kratix/metadata/destinaion-selectors.yaml` or the Promises static `.spec.destinationSelectors`.
 If no matching destination exists it will not be scheduled until one is created.
 1. Once scheduled it writes the document to the destination, using the destination's auth credentials.